 Descriptions of each of the topical sessions can be found below.
-These will be updated as the agenda is finalized.

 Each session will include invited “scene-setting” talks followed by facilitated, open discussion on targeted science questions.
 This interactive format is intended to foster both broader and deeper collaboration and understanding amongst our community, to propel progress and enhance success by breaking down silos both within the high-energy solar physics and among solar and space physics in general.